Luke Maile Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

+- The 7.6 strikeouts per nine innings put together by the Cardinals pitching staff ranks 29th in the league.

-- The Cardinals have the 23rd-ranked team ERA across all league pitching staffs (4.70).
+- The Cardinals have a 4.77 team ERA that ranks 24th across all league pitching staffs.

-- Cardinals pitchers combine to give up 170 home runs (1.1 per game), the second-fewest in baseball.
+- Cardinals pitchers combine to surrender 178 home runs (1.1 per game), the sixth-fewest in the league.

-- Woodford (2-2) gets the starting nod for the Cardinals in his eighth start of the season.
-He's put together a 5.09 ERA in 46 2/3 innings pitched, with 29 strikeouts.

-- In his last time out on Sunday, the righty tossed 3 2/3 innings against the San Diego Padres, giving up one earned run while surrendering four hits.
+- In his last time out on Tuesday, the right-hander tossed seven innings against the Milwaukee Brewers, allowing one earned run while surrendering five hits.

-- The 26-year-old has amassed a 5.09 ERA and 5.7 strikeouts per nine innings across 14 games this season, while giving up a batting average of .301 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.